fcrepo4-archive/fcrepo4-packer-aws-grinder/README.md

   <dt>aws_secret_key</dt>
   <dd>The AWS_SECRET_KEY that corresponds to the supplied AWS_ACCESS_KEY.</dd>
   <dt>aws_security_group_id</dt>
-  <dd>A pre-configured AWS Security Group ID (not Name) that will allow SSH and HTTP access to the EC2 build.</dd>
+  <dd>A pre-configured AWS Security Group ID (not Name) that will allow SSH access to the EC2 instance.
+It should also allow access to ports 6372 and 6373.
+Access can be restricted to the machine from which you will submit the tests.
+Access for the Grinder agents is dynamically granted (and revoked) as they are spun up (and shutdown).</dd>
   <dt>aws_region</dt>
   <dd>The AWS region to use.
 For instance: <span style="font-weight: bold">us-east-1</span> or <span style="font-weight: bold">us-west-2</span>.</dd>
   <dt>packer_build_name</dt>
   <dd>A name that will distinguish your build products from someone else's.
-It can be a simple string like `fedora` or `ucla`.</dd>
+It can be a simple string like `Fedora` or `UCLA`.</dd>
 </dl>

 ### AWS Grinder Variables for Console and Agent Var Files